+Are you making time for personal development?
 Have you ever used NRLA’s Learning Management System (LMS) for online technology training?
 Do you have your Certified Building Materials Specialist (CBMS) designation?
-If not, your company may be missing out.
-Below is a blog from the Harvard Business Review by Frank V. Cespedes and Yuchun Lee:
+Below is a blog from the Harvard Business Review by Rachael O’Meara:

 We all want to learn and grow.
 Improving our skills and being exposed to new ideas not only makes us better at our jobs but makes us happier and more engaged at work.
 But with a full-time job, it can be tough to find the time and resources to dedicate to personal development.
 Some people, like me, are lucky to work for companies that encourage and even fund classes, sabbaticals, or fellowships.
 But if you work for a company that doesn’t have an official policy, how can you make the case to your manager (and the necessary higher ups) to support you?

 In researching my book, Pause, and learning from my own experience of figuring out how to take time off for my own growth, I’ve come up with a six-step plan for how to negotiate for personal development.

 - Identify how you want to learn and grow.
 If you don’t yet have a clear picture of what you want to develop, spend time honing in on exactly what you need.
 Do you want to build your emotional intelligence skills to be a more attuned business leader?
 Are you interested in going on a yoga or meditation retreat?
 Set aside a specific period of time, such as one evening or even a week, to explore ideas and research what appeals to you.
 Write down what you want to learn and how you would grow from the experience you’ve identified.
 Research shows that the physical act of writing has a neurological effect on the brain which tells the cerebral cortex to “wake up and pay attention.”
 Writing stimulates a bunch of cells in the brain called the Reticular Activating System that plays a key role in being more conscious and alert.
 The more you can write down, the more aware and real your ideas become.